zhuonan3180/NLP-for-8K-documents/README.md

 ![latent dirichlet allocation](images/lda.png)

 * LDA in sklearn: [here](https://scikit-learn.org/stable/modules/decomposition.html#latent-dirichlet-allocation-lda)
+### LDA Topic Explanations
+We classify each 8-K documents into different topics based on its highest probability of the specific topic.
+We then screen the most common words appeared in each topic across these text information.
+By the similarity of the 8-K information, we concluded on giving a literal meaning of each topics as below.

+Topic 1:    Topic2:    Topic3:    Topic4:    Topic5:
+Topic6: Board of director member change.
+Topic7: Vote result for shareholders and appointment of new public audit company.
+Topic8: Amendment of agreement(all different agreement)
+Topic9: Realease Results of Operations and Financial Condition
+Topic10: Regulation FD disclosure and change in orginization structure

+(Most of the topic sentiment is neutral.)
 ### Resources
 * [Topic Models (Blei and Lafferty)](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.186.4283&rep=rep1&type=pdf)
 * [Hierarchical Dirichlet Processes (gensim)](https://www.stat.berkeley.edu/~aldous/206-Exch/Papers/hierarchical_dirichlet.pdf)